 Step 1: Download the Windows 10 ISO legally from Microsoft on Windows

 To get started, head to the Windows 10 download page and click the blue Download Tool Now button.
 If you’re on a computer running Windows 7, 8, or 10, use the Windows 10 Download Tool.
-If not, you can proceed to step 2 below.
+If not, refer to step 2 below.

 Next, if you’re looking to install Windows on your PC, select the ISO File Option.
 Doing so will save a file that you can click later (step 3) to upgrade your PC to Windows 10.
 You also can use the ISO to burn Windows 10 to a DVD, if you please — in that case, skip ahead to step 4.

-Otherwise, if you want to create a USB Flash Drive, choose the USB Flash Drive option.
-Doing so will allow you to create a bootable USB drive that you can use to erase everything from your computer and go for what is known as a clean install.
-You also can use this USB drive on other computers to install Windows.
-With this option, you’ll need to choose your USB drive and have Windows 10 downloaded to it.
+Otherwise, if you want to create a USB Flash Drive, select the USB Flash Drive option.
+Doing so will allow you to create a bootable USB drive that you can use to erase everything from your computer and go for a “clean install.”
+This USB drive can be used on other computers to install Windows.
+With this option, choose your USB drive and have Windows 10 downloaded to it.
 Be warned: Everything on the drive will delete before installation, so make sure no crucial files become lost.

 For most people, the ISO file is the safest method.
 When you Select ISO File, click Next, and select where to save the ISO file.
 Once the download is complete, you will have the ISO file on your computer’s hard drive.
 You can continue to step 3 for more.

 Step 2 (optional): Downloading the Windows 10 ISO from Microsoft on Mac, Linux, and Windows Vista/XP computers